datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 The current version of the lesson has been tested with OpenRefine 3.5.2.
 Using older versions is not recommended, behavior may be different and cause confusion in the learners.

-Windows users should download the "Windows kit with embedded Java" version to avoid having to install Java.
+Windows users should download the "Windows kit with embedded Java" version from the [Download page](https://openrefine.org/download.html) to avoid having to install Java.

+Mac users can use the kit available in the [Download page](https://openrefine.org/download.html), Java does not have to be installed separately.

+Linux users must install Java in their system.

 ### Creating a Project

 Start the program.
 (Double-click on the openrefine.exe file.
-Java services will start on your machine, and OpenRefine will open in your browser).
+A command line box might show up, this needs to be left open, and OpenRefine will open in the browser).

 Note the file types OpenRefine handles: TSV, CSF, *SV, Excel (.xls .xlsx), JSON, XML, RDF as XML, Google Data documents.
 Support for other formats can be added with OpenRefine extensions.